Cataract surgery

 Cataract surgery involves removing the cloudy lens and replacing it with an artificial lens.
 At the beginning of the operation, a small cut is made at the edge of the (the clear covering of the eye).
 Next, the membrane enclosing the lens is opened at the front.
 The inner core and outer cortex of the lens are then broken up into small pieces using ultrasound and sucked out through the small cut (phacoemulsification).
 Once the old lens has been removed in this way, an artificial lens is implanted.
 The artificial lens lasts a lifetime.
 Stitches are usually not needed at the end of the operation because the cuts are so small that they normally heal quickly on their own.

 Some doctors offer laser surgery as an alternative.
 This procedure uses a laser to cut and reduce the size of the lens.
-It is not clear whether this has any health advantages over phacoemulsification.
+Laser surgery doesn’t have any health advantages over phacoemulsification.
+It is just as safe and effective.

 The operation takes about 20 to 30 minutes.
 It is usually done as outpatient surgery, and you can be picked up a few hours after the procedure is completed.